 1) Code for Fire Protection Design of Buildings GB 50016-2014 (2018 Version)

-5.5.15 The number of evacuation doors for rooms in public buildings shall be calculated and shall not be less than two.
+5.5.15 The number of evacuation doors for rooms in public buildings shall be determined through calculation and shall not be less than two.
 Except for the rooms located at the end of passageways in nurseries, kindergartens, elderly care facilities, medical buildings and teaching buildings, one evacuation door can be installed in the rooms meeting one of the following conditions:

 1. The room located between two safety exits or on either side of a pocket-shaped walkway, with a floor area of no more than 50 m2 for nurseries, kindergartens and elderly care facilities; no more than 75 m2 for medical buildings and teaching buildings; no more than 120 m2 for other buildings or places.